positroncascade/PyAero/README.md

 $ pyaero
 ```

-You might want to add PYAERO_PATH to your .login script.
-Likewise the start command can be added to .cshrc.
+To keep everything stored across session, you might want to add PYAERO_PATH to your *.login* script.
+Likewise the start command can be added to *.cshrc*.

 ### Windows

-In a cmd shell type:
+In a cmd shell type (if the installation is on drive *D:* in the folder *My_PyAero_Installation_Path*):

 ```bash
 $ set PYAERO_PATH=D:/My_PyAero_Installation_Path
 ```

-Since this stores the PYAERO_PATH variable only for the current seesion, you can aslo press the Win+Pause keys and then open the advanced tab to set the PYAERO_PATH environment variable their to keep it also after reboot.
+Since this stores the PYAERO_PATH variable only for the current seesion, you can aslo press the Win+Pause keys and then open the advanced tab to set the PYAERO_PATH environment variable there to keep it also after reboot.

 Run PyAero using from a cmd shell (if python is installed in "c:/python27"):